 Hello everyone!
 I hope your week has been going well.
-Once more I've been taking a break from writing blog posts as I've been doing other things such as reading my library books, crocheting and even daytime sleeping because my energy has been low.
 The third week of treatment came to an end last Friday and it was good not to have to travel to and fro and attend hospital appointments every weekday.
 Now I can relax and I'm free to plan ahead for the rest of the year and look forward to a holiday as I don't have to go back to see the consultant radiographer until the end of January.

 On the last two Saturdays since I last wrote I've managed to get into the city as the literary festival, 'Off the Shelf' has been taking place.